HungryTurtleCode/htc_website/jekyll/_drafts/parallax-library.md

 import ParallaxProvider from 'ParallaxProvider';
 {% endraw %}{% endhighlight %}

-To acheive this end we will use a tool called Rollup.
+To achieve this end we will use a tool called Rollup.
 Rollup will allow use to bundle our code up into these different module formats automatically.
-I'm not going to dive deeply into what rollup is, that is a topic for another full tutorial, but I will breifly explain what you need to get going.
+I'm not going to dive deeply into what rollup is, that is a topic for another full tutorial, but I will briefly explain what you need to get going.

 ### Creating the project